-CIP, the protection of infrastructure and resources critical to national security, is composed of national infrastructure, physical and virtual systems, cyberinfrastructure, and continuity of operations.
+The protection of infrastructure and resources critical to national security, including national infrastructure, physical and virtual systems, cyberinfrastructure, and continuity of operations.

 Cultural Studies involves cultural and sociological analysis – research into the ideology, political, and economic nature of a culture to better understand its people and government for national security purposes.

 Homeland Security & Defense is composed of counterterrorism, environmental security, aviation security, law enforcement, fraud protection, building and facilities security, border security, disaster/emergency response and recovery, and cybersecurity/information management.